 A sheer-sided island of granite peaks in an otherwise undulating rural landscape, Huangshan (Yellow Mountain), is one of the top 10 tourist destinations in China.
 It is said of the peaks that “once you have climbed Huangshan you will never need to climb another mountain”, such is its beauty.
 With names such as ‘Celestial Capital Peak’, ‘Jade Screen Temple’ and ‘A Thread of Sky’ and nearly 80 peaks around 1600 – 1800 metres high, there would be a lot of things to see and plenty of walking between them.

-I managed to switch off the fear-centre as the driver deftly overtook trucks that were already overtaking buses.
-I tried to relax as he dropped his wheels onto the opposite shoulder of the road in the face of an oncoming log truck which was overtaking a tricyclist with a load of faggots.
+On the afternoon bus out of Nanjing, we streamed out onto the highway.
+I managed to switch off the fear-centre in my brain as the driver deftly overtook trucks that were already overtaking buses.
+I tried to relax (Ommmmm) as he dropped his wheels onto the opposite shoulder of the road in the face of an oncoming log truck which was already overtaking a tricyclist with a load of faggots.
 There were even a couple of occasions when other passengers went quiet during one such manoeuvre and someone let out a low whistle on cue with the honk of the oncoming truck as we pulled in just between vehicles.
 Toilet stops were at petrol stations.
 I’m still not used to the squat toilets.
 I was also surprised by the number of toll gates on the highways – I counted at least six.

-Night fell and I had no idea where I was or what to do when I got there.
-Mr Hu, the guy I had read about on the internet, had said to call him when I was 45 minutes away.
+Night fell and I had no idea where I was or what to do when I got there – not from lack of planning but from darkness and poor phone communication.
+Mr Hu, the guy in Tangkou I had read about on the internet, had asked me to call him when I was 45 minutes away.
 I tried calling half a dozen times only to find out his number was permanently engaged.
-We hadn’t actually organised a meeting time or place and he was my only source of information and accommodation so far.
-One review of the 4 star hotel in Tangkou said it would be better to stay at home than stay at the hotel so I was looking forward to sleeping in a reasonable bed at Mr Hu’s place.
+We hadn’t actually organised a meeting time or place and he was my only source of information and accommodation.
+One review of the 4 star hotel in Tangkou said it would be better to stay at home than stay at the hotel (!) so I was looking forward to sleeping in a reasonable bed at Mr Hu’s place.

 Back at Mr Hu’s place – a small shop-front restaurant in a hillside street with some small rooms hanging off it – I settled in, ordered some dinner, started a conversation with an English couple and ended the evening with a plan to share a driver to Xidi and Hongcun villages with them the next day.
 The night was cold, the heater didn’t work, the shower was tepid in the morning but other than that – hey what can you expect for ten bucks?